DoomMarine87/DIY-Sha256/README.md

 # DIY-Sha256
 Program that hashes messages.
-Coded in the Python programming language
+Coded in the Python programming language.
+This program does not use any functions from the hashlib Python built-in library.
+This was a project that I undertook to better understand how the Sha256 algorithm works.
+The program consists of a number of fucntions that are designed to manipulate and alter the bits of the message.
+These functions are then used in the get_Sha256 function which runs the encryption process of the message.